startinggravity/Drupal-8-Theme/README.md

 # Drupal 8 Theme

-(TODO: This is a work in progress.
-There is much that needs to be finished here.)
+This is a work in progress.
+There is much that needs to be added and finished.
+(See the [TODO list here](https://github.com/startinggravity/Drupal-8-Theme/blob/master/TODO.md).)

 Includes:
 * [Gulp](http://gulpjs.com) for task-running